MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-analytics/MarketingAnalyticReporting-Framework.md

 > [!TIP]
 > Designed for the data analyst who is fluent in Power BI report building, the marketing analytic reporting framework provides an important foundation.

-Perhaps the most important foundation for our marketing reporting capabilities is the marketing analytic reporting framework of M-Code, queries, functions, data connectors and parameter processing that is the core of every marketing analytics report example.
+Perhaps the most important foundation for our marketing reporting capabilities is the marketing analytic reporting framework of M-Code, queries, functions, data connectors, and parameter processing that is the core of every marketing analytics report example.

 ![Hero Image for the Framework](media/Framework-Hero1.png)